osmandapp/web/main/docs/technical/build-osmand/how-to-compile-the-android-version.md

 ### Debug

-To be completed: how to set up android ndk debug.
+To be completed: how to set up Android ndk debug.

 ## Compile API samples
 <IncompleteArticle/>